Janelle Yanishewski, Executive Director

 Cheuk served as Executive Director of Harmony Movement from 1998-2021.
 In 1978, he co-founded an Asian Canadian magazine on arts and cultural activism.
 In 1979, Cheuk led a community protest against the racist portrayal of Chinese Canadians by a national television network and help found the Chinese Canadian National Council.
 He has also directed and produced a documentary series about the Chinese diaspora.

-Helen currently serves as the Director of Information and Support at the Arthritis Society.
-Helen has held management and education roles in a variety of settings including Public Health Ontario, and Centennial College.
-Helen has a Ph.D. n Theory and Policy Studies in Education from the University of Toronto.
+Helen currently serves as the Director of CLEO Connect at Community Legal Education Ontario (CLEO).
+Helen has held management and education roles in a variety of settings including the Arthritis Society, Public Health Ontario, and Centennial College.
+Helen has a Ph.D. in Theory and Policy Studies in Education from the University of Toronto with a focus on anti-discrimination education.

 Ashley is an Independent Financial Advisor providing financial planning and insurance services to individuals and businesses.
 His interest in developing respect for diversity for ourselves and generations to come brought him to Harmony Movement.
 He believes social division comes at a high cost and by finding ways to empower youth today we can build stronger communities in the future.